Demisexual: Signs and Relationship Tips For Demisexual People 2023

 If you are demisexual, you may not have had a lot of physical or sexual encounters in your life.
 Or, if you have, the list of partners is likely to be short.

+This is because you don’t pursue sexual orientation as some people do.
 You prefer to have relationships based on emotional intimacy rather than physical.
 And this may confuse people, especially if they see you as physically attractive.

 Some people may view this as a moral or personal code and while that might play a role in behavior, it has nothing to do with your level of sexual attraction to another person.
+You’re just not that into having sex.

 If you have spent most of your life wondering if your lack of lust means that you are in some way “broken”, you aren’t broken.
 But you might be demisexual.
+If you do experience sexual urges, it is usually only after you have formed a deep, emotional connection with someone.

 One of the key differences in demisexual people is that they are not upset by their lack of sexual urges.
-They are ok with it, especially when they find out that there is a name for this way of being and that they are not alone.
+They are okay with it, especially when they find out that there is a name for this way of being and that they are not alone.

-Relationship Tips for Demisexual People
+Relationship Tips For Demisexual People

 Identifying as demisexual doesn’t mean that you can’t or don’t want to have a relationship with another person.
 It simply means that sex and sexual attraction don’t play a key role in that relationship until an emotional bond is formed.

 If you identify as demisexual and are in a relationship with someone who is more sexual or romantic, you must be open about your needs.
+Since demisexuals require an emotional connection to feel sexual attraction, building trust and being intentional is key.

 If your partner is more sexual, it does not necessarily mean that you are incompatible.
 It just means that you both need to be able to communicate your emotional and physical needs.

+Some challenges for demisexual people come from hesitation or pressure from others to abstain from dating within a friend group.
 But as a demisexual, friends or people that you know well are the only people that you are interested in pursuing a relationship with.

 One way to deal with this is by having open, honest conversations with friends or peers who might be hurt or upset by you dating someone in the friend group.

-Even well-meaning friends, family, and peers might be pressuring you to do things that are beyond what you are comfortable with.
+Even well-meaning friends, family, and peers might be pressuring you to do things beyond what you are comfortable with.
 They might encourage you to dress or act in a way that is more sexual than what feels right to you.

 You don’t need to feel pressured to explain yourself to anyone, just know that the level of